Ajay-Sapkal/Placement-Prep/Notes/JAVA_notes.md

 - **Example:** `synchronized(lock1)` and `synchronized(lock2)` can run concurrently because they use different lock objects

 #### Static Synchronization
+- When you declare a static method as synchronized, the lock is on the Class object (e.g., MyClass.class), not on any particular instance.
+- Ensures only one thread can execute any static synchronized method of the class at a time, regardless of how many objects exist.

 ```java
 class StaticSync {
     private static int count = 0;